bigcommerce/dev-docs/docs/stencil-docs/page-builder/page-builder-widget-template.md

-# Page Builder Widget Templates
+# Page Builder Overview

+Page Builder allows store owners to customize the different style elements of a theme like colors, text sizes, and more.
+They can use the built-in Page Builder tool in the Control Panel to drag and drop content like images, videos, banners, carousels, buttons, and blocks of custom HTML.

-When building custom widgets, `schema.json` files allow widget template developers to build custom user interfaces within the BigCommerce Page Builder platform.
+Developers can build user interfaces for their custom widgets within the BigCommerce Page Builder platform using `schema.json` files.
 While BigCommerce provides the setting, logic, and design, the widget author provides information about the various settings that make up the widget.
 This is the exact mechanism BigCommerce uses for all platform-provided widgets as well.

+The following sections outline settings found in the `schema.json` files.

 ## Tabs and Sections
 Within the `schema.json` file, edit settings are grouped into _tabs_ and _sections_.

 ### Tabs
-Tabs are a legacy feature and are no longer rendered visually in Page Builder.
-However, the structure of the schema currently requires using a single root-level tab in which to place all visible sections.
+Tabs are a part of the Page Builder schema structure.
+The schema requires using a single root-level tab to contain all visible sections.

+>**Note**
+>
-Tabs contain a list of sections which are rendered in the order in which they are provided.
+>Sections render in the same order they are listed within a tab.

 **Tab schema example**
 ```json